justeat/JustEat.EntryLevel.RecruitmentTest/README.md

 JustEat.Grad.RecruitmentTest
 ============================

-Just Eat Grad Recruitment Test, thankyou for taking part !
+Just Eat Junior Developer Recruitment Test.
+Thank you for taking part !

 ### Requirements

-Code your solution in any language you see fit but please give instructions on how to execute your code and see the output. <br />
+- Code your solution in any language you see fit but please give instructions on how to execute your code and see the output. <br />
-Submit your solution as a zip file
+- Clone our git repository locally and work on your solution
+- In order to avoid bounced emails we would like you to submit your results by uploading the relevant zip file to a shared Google Drive folder.
+Please send an email to tech.recruitment@just-eat.com with your **valid Google email address** so we can give you the correct upload permissions.

-This is a coding test, please read the requirements carefully and make sure your code is Object Oriented and easy to read.
+- This is a coding test, please read the requirements carefully and make sure your code is Object Oriented and easy to read.

 ### Scenario